Mario Machado: Television

 Machado's television career began in 1967, when he signed on at KHJ-TV (now KCAL-TV) as an on-air news reporter, a first for a Chinese American.
 The following year he began working as a color commentator at CBS owned-and-operated KNXT (now KCBS-TV) in Los Angeles.
 In 1969, he became the first Consumer Affairs reporter in the nation at KNXT.
 He became a regular reporter in 1970 on the CBS nightly broadcast, The Big News, which was Los Angeles' most popular newscast in the 1960s.
 He worked there with news icon, Jerry Dunphy.

 In the early and mid-1970s, Machado hosted the daily news and interview show, Noontime, which aired for seven years on KNXT.

 In 1982, he was the announcer of the short-lived syndicated game show called That **** Quiz Show (That Awful!
 Quiz Show), hosted by Greg & John Rice.

-As host of the nationally acclaimed medical investigation show, Medix, which ran for 208 episodes over eight seasons, he was nominated three times for "Outstanding Achievement as Host."
+As host of the medical investigation show, Medix, which ran for 208 episodes over eight seasons, he was nominated three times for "Outstanding Achievement as Host."
 The show garnered several Emmys and Emmy nominations.

 When not hosting his own talk shows or anchoring the news, Machado often played the part of a reporter, news anchor, or himself on many popular television programs.